About Bi-County Services

 Bi-County Services, Inc. (BCS) is committed to providing meaningful services that promote quality of life and increased independence for consumers, while acknowledging the value and contributions of all people.
 By working with our staff and community members, BCS makes a difference in the lives of the people we serve.
 We provide three core services: residential group homes, supported living and day services programs including sheltered workshops.
 Our strategic plan addresses issues that the BCS Board of Directors feels are of concern over the next three years.

 Staffing is a challenge for our organization and our industry due to turnover, skills and availability.
-It may impact the quality of service we provide and is costly for the agency.
+It impacts the services we provide and agency revenue.
 Providing meaningful services for each consumer requires a well-trained and committed staff.
 Continued focus on staff pay, benefits and training are critical to improving this staffing challenge.

 BCS Website was updated in 2017 with: new information, donation option, new photos, colorful format plus a variety of facts about our company.
-The website projects a positive image with additional updates and features of interest to our community being planned for 2018.
+The website projects a positive image with future updates and features of interest to our community being planned.